Terms and Conditions

 Once in the UK, you must take responsibility for ensuring that you comply with the terms of your student visa whilst studying in the UK.
 Should you wish to take up paid employment on a part time basis, you should ensure that such work does not exceed the hours that are stipulated on your visa during term time.
-You are permitted to work full time during holidays scheduled by the University.
+You are permitted to work full time only when considered not in term by the University.
 Term time can vary depending, for example, on the level and programme you are studying and you should refer to the Rights to Work guidance on the Student Centre’s website.
-Please note that if you choose to withdraw from your studies or if your registration is terminated by the University, this could affect the validity of your visa and your ability to enter and/or remain in the UK.
+Please note that if you choose to withdraw from your studies or if your registration is terminated by the University, this could affect the validity of your visa and your ability to work or remain in the UK.

 7. Payment of deposits, fees and other charges

 It will be your responsibility to ensure that all deposits, tuition and other fees and charges payable to the University are paid when due.
-Your offer letter will state the amount of tuition fees that you will be required to pay.
+Your offer letter will confirm the amount of tuition fees that you will be required to pay.
 Where a third party (such as a sponsor or employer) is responsible for payment on your behalf you will need to make sure that they make payment otherwise you could find yourself liable for payment.

 If you cease to be a student of the University, because for example you withdraw or the University terminates your registration, you may still be liable for any outstanding fees and charges.

-Full details of the University’s regulations relating to deposits, fees and charges are set out in Council Ordinance 10 and Student Financial Policy carefully as these set out the University’s and your respective rights and obligations including but not limited to circumstances in which sums paid to the University will be refunded.
-It also sets out the potential consequences if you fail to make payment such as the University’s ability to terminate your registration and/or to withhold awards.
+It is important that you read Council Ordinance 11 and the Student Financial Policy carefully as these set out the University’s and your respective rights and obligations including but not limited to circumstances in which sums paid to the University will be refunded.
+They also set out the potential consequences if you fail to make payment such as the University’s ability to terminate your registration and/or to withhold awards.
 In addition, non-payment of fees and/or charges could result in the University taking legal action against you to recover outstanding amounts.